SSWConsulting/SSW.Rules.Content/rules/write-a-good-pull-request/rule.md

 A: CMS editors may automatically add a placeholder description.
 If you're using a CMS to make your changes, you may need to go to the PR afterward and update the description to include the context.

 ::: info
-**Tip:** [Use a template](/use-pull-request-templates-to-communicate-expectations) to ensure devs follow these tips.
-Check out our template
+**Tip:** Ensure devs follow these tips by using a template.
+[Learn more and check out a template example](/use-pull-request-templates-to-communicate-expectations).
 :::